 Dental crowns may be used to restore strength and beauty to teeth that are weak, broken or discolored.
 A dental crown is the portion of the tooth visible below the gum line and covers the tooth like a cap.
 Some patients have existing metal crowns that are uncomfortable, unattractive, worn or broken.
 These can be replaced with more modern, highly durable ceramic dental crowns.

+When does your smile need a crown?
+Will your restoration look natural?
 Dental crowns are sometimes used during root canal therapy to add stability and reinforcement to the natural tooth structure.
-In implant dentistry, a dental crown is used to restore the tooth as it is secured to the artificial root.
+In implant dentistry, a crown is used to restore the tooth as it is secured to the artificial root.

 Advances in cosmetic dentistry have led to significant improvements in the materials and techniques used in dental crowns.
 Today’s cosmetic dental crowns look and feel like natural teeth.
 They are durable and stain resistant and very easy to care for.
 With a proper oral health routine, dental crowns will last for many years.